-GOAL SCHEDULE/FREQUENCY & Interim Milestones LEAD PERSON Actively participate in the Davis County 2010 - 2015 Environmental Storm Water Coalition to develop and Monthly meetings (normally) Engineer promote the activities associated with the Public Involvement and Participation program, by attending at least 10 Coalition meetings or activities annually.
-Comply with State and local laws 2010 - 2015 Environmental regarding the advertisement and Engineer and Public notification of public hearings.
-Jan 2012 for revised Works Director 1 0 ordinance Provide Contact for storm water program 2010 - 2015 Environmental questions and comments from public.
-Continuously Engineer Provide public access to information on Jan 1, 2011 (initially) Environmental storm water information through city Continually thereafter Engineer, website.
-Include SWMP, a way to submit Working with IT comments, and publicize Hotline # Department
+MEASURABLE GOALS FOR FUBLIC INVOLVEMENT AND FARMENT ATOM GOAL SCHEDULE/FREQUENCY & Interim Milestones LEAD PERSON Actively participate in the Davis County 2016 - 2021 Environmental Storm Water Coalition to develop and Engineer promote the activities associated with the Public Involvement and Participation program, by attending at least 10 Coalition meetings or activities annually.
+Comply with State and local laws 2016 - 2021 Environmental regarding the advertisement and Aug.
+2016 for revised Engineer and Public notification of public hearings. ordinance Works Director Provide Contact for storm water program 2016 - 2021 Environmental questions and comments from public.
+Continuously Engineer Provide public access to information on Jul.
+1, 2016 (initially) Environmental storm water information through city Continually thereafter Engineer, website.
+Include revised SWMP, a way to Working with IT submit comments, and publicize Hotline # Department